plgonzalezrx8/Next-Gen-Rubber-Ducky-Ninja/README.md

 #### Advanced Features

-- **CAPS** – Toggles "caps lock" mode (so that subsequent STRING commands are typed in uppercase).
-This is a toolkit-specific command that maintains internal state.
 - **REPLAY** – Replays (repeats) the last command (except "REM", "REPLAY", "DEFINE", or "VAR") a given number of times.
 Enhanced with better command tracking.
 - **DEFINE** – Defines a constant for use in the script.
 Constants are prefixed with # and can be used in STRING, STRINGLN, and DELAY commands with real-time substitution.
 - **VAR** – Defines a variable that can hold unsigned integers (0-65535) or boolean values (TRUE/FALSE).
 Variables are prefixed with $ and feature enhanced type checking and validation.